rustyollie/mallet-replication/README.md

 Configuration files can be found under the `final_analysis/configs` directory.

-For detailed documentation, see `final_analysis/README.md`.
+For more detailed documentation, see `final_analysis/README.md`.

 ### License for Code